imsdev/ims-devops-imsjava/README.md

     * deployJavaToIMS.xml
       * This is the file that is used to configure Java.
 You should not modify the workflow XML.
     * java_workflow_variables.properties
       * This properties file contains variable key / value pairs that are referenced in the deployJavaToIMS.xml workflow.
-Edit the java_workflow_variables.properties file to specify the system specific information for the variables in the file.
+Edit the java_workflow_variables.properties file to specify the system specific information.
 * `jcl/` :  Three sample JCL that will be created with the system specific information when the workflow runs.
     * DFSJVMEV - Specify the JVM used by the JMP.
     * DFSJVMMS - Specify the classpath